 Nonprofit sites also fail to do something simple: ask people for money.
 Sites like Texas Tribune, during their coverage of the Wendy Davis filibuster, consistently asked people following their coverage online and via Twitter, to make a donation.

-Rusty Coats, who worked at a media research company says that survey results that project information out to an entire market are usually just speculation, but an onsite survey of any kind gives you insight into your audience that you won’t get if you don’t ask.
+Rusty Coats, who worked at a media research company, said that survey results that project information out to an entire market are usually just speculation, but an onsite survey of any kind gives you insight into your audience that you won’t get if you don’t ask.